AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 When integrity protection is applied to a stream, care MUST be taken that the stream being transported may be scalable; hence a receiver may be able to access only part of the entire stream.

 End-to-end security services such as authentication, integrity, or confidentiality protection will prevent a MANE from performing media-aware operations other than discarding complete packets.
-For example, repacketization requires that the MANE have access to the cleartext media payload as well as the ability to provide end-to-end integrity protection and authentication services.
+For example, repacketization requires that the MANE have access to the cleartext media payload.
 The Dependency Descriptor RTP extension described in Appendix A allows discarding of packets in a media-aware way even when confidentiality protection is used.

 ## 11. References